Course Overview

 Advanced Practice

-- undertake a 15 week long internship, or applied consulting project, working with a real organisation on a live business problem
+After completing your postgraduate modules, you will undertake a 15-week long internship, or applied consulting project, working with a real organisation on a live business problem.

-- put your learning into practice and hence, enhance your employability
+- Get career-ready by putting your learning into practice

 Course Duration